Martin Kuciak

 Martin Kuciak (born 15 March 1982) is a Slovak football goalkeeper who last played for Slovak third division team of MŠK Považská Bystrica.

-He is the elder brother of Lechia Gdańsk and ex-Slovakia goalkeeper Dušan Kuciak.
+He is the elder brother of Raków Częstochowa and ex-Slovakia goalkeeper Dušan Kuciak.

 Club career

 Martin Kuciak is a product of Žilina youth academy.

 MŠK Rimavská Sobota

 After a spell at Kysucké Nové Mesto, Kuciak joined Rimavská Sobota in summer 2005, who had been relegated from the Slovak top flight the previous season.
 He became the number one goalkeeper at the club in the spring part of the 2007-2008 season.

 FC ViOn Zlaté Moravce

 Kuciak transferred to the Corgoň liga club ViOn Zlaté Moravce in the winter break of the 2009-2010 season.
 In the following four and a half years at Zlaté Moravce, he played in every single competitive game.
 Despite his success at the club, Kuciak decided not to renew his contract and left Zlaté Moravce after it expired in summer 2014.